cybertec-postgresql/ora_migrator/README.md

   Steps performed:

-  - Create the Oracle staging schema.
+  - Create staging schemas for Oracle and PostgreSQL data.

-  - Call `create_oraviews` to create the metadata views there.
+  - Call `create_oraviews` to create the metadata in the Oracle stage.

-  - Create all the destination schemas for the migration.

-  - Use `IMPORT FOREIGN SCHEMA` to create foreign tables in the destination schemas.

-  - Create sequences in the destination schemas.
+  - Create tables in the PostgreSQL stage and fill them with values from the views in the Oracle stage.
+Names and data types will be translated wherever possible.

   The return value is the number of captured errors that have been turned into warnings.

-- Function `oracle_migrate_pgstage`:

-  Creates a second staging schema and fills it with data from the Oracle staging schema.

-  The parameters are:

-  - `staging_schema` (default `ora_staging`): Oracle staging schema created
-    with `oracle_migrate_prepare`.

-  - `pgstage_schema` (default `pgsql_staging`): The name of a schema that will be created and populated with tables containing PostgreSQL metadata.
-    This schema will be dropped after the migration is completed.

 - Function `oracle_materialize`: